hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

     }
     ```

->Please Note, all keys of conversation and permanent user data has 500 character limit.
+>The total size of conversation_data and permanent_user_data cannot be more than 500 characters

 As per our pipeline, if there is no response at specific stages, then it will be treated as a Botbreak scenario.
 So if your Bot Says section on Mogambo doesn't have any response or the integration function doesn't return any response, then a Botbreak message will be sent or the chat will be moved to Pending state depending on whether Human assistance is disabled or enabled respectively.